 Similarly, rules need to be validated or tweaked by humans.
 SEON’s machine learning engine, for instance, will ask for review if it isn’t certain about a rule.
 The human decision, however, will be remembered by the engine the next time the algorithm has to make a similar choice.

-Without the right oversight, there could be errors that seem obvious to us, but not to computers.
+Without a proper way to train fraud managers, there could be errors that seem obvious to us, but not to computers.
 And because fraud patterns are always changing, we will always need humans to decide what to do with the new generated rules.

 Computer Power + Human Wisdom

-Yes, machine learning is improving scalability, precision, and the speed of fraud prevention.
+Yes, machine learning is improving scalability, precision, and the speed of fraud investigation.
 But like every technological tool, it’s only as powerful as the brains of the humans who deploy it.
 In short, manual reviews won’t disappear anytime soon.
-But like fraud prevention itself, they will need to evolve and adapt in order to remain effective.
+But like fraud investigation itself, they will need to evolve and adapt in order to remain effective.

 Learn more about our products